5 Powerful tips for leading through COVID-19

 Leading is hard enough.
-Leading through adversity can sometimes seem impossible.
+Leading through COVID or other adversity can sometimes seem impossible.

 Fortunately, there are several things you can do to not only hold your business together but guide it to success — even in times of crisis!
 Below is a list of tips I put together to help leaders get back on track and strongly lead their team through adversity.

 - Put Your People, Your Team, First to Overcome the Coronavirus as a Business